You are about to go to a website for healthcare professionals.

 This information is intended only for healthcare professionals in the US.
 If you are a healthcare professional, click “I agree” to continue.

 Cholesterol plays a big role in your health.
-A high LDL-C level, along with other factors, can put you at risk of serious cardiovascular events.
-If you have cardiovascular disease and are considered to be at very high risk for a heart attack or stroke due to your medical history or lifestyle factors, the American College of Cardiology recommends an LDL-C level of less than 55 mg/dL.
+High LDL-C (bad cholesterol) is one of the most important factors you can control to reduce the risk of a heart attack or stroke.
+If you have cardiovascular disease and are at very high risk for a heart attack or stroke, the American College of Cardiology recommends an LDL-C level of less than 55 mg/dL.
+Talk to your doctor about what your recommended level could be.

 LDL-C graphic